-The policy of the Trustees is to hold adequate reserves of funds to ensure that standing commitments to support the trust's projects can be met.
+The policy of the Trustees is to hold adequate reserves of funds to ensure that standing commitments to support the trust's projects can be met for at least a year.
+This extended period is because if it were decided to stop funding the homes or school, alternatives would have to be found for all the children currently supported and this could not be done quickly.